 It’s a great strategy that allows you to focus on the overall outcome rather than the specific features.

-Here, you plan the release of the key features of your software and determine all the activities that must happen on time so as not to cause any delays.
-Choose this approach if you aim to manage the development cycle and prioritise critical features more effectively.
+That’s simple – you plan the release of the key features of your software and determine all the activities that must happen on time so as not to cause any delays.
+Choose this approach to manage the development cycle and prioritise critical features more effectively.

 These are examples of 4 the most common types of the product roadmap.
 If you feel that they don’t fit your needs, you can always choose something like timeline, theme-based or department-oriented roadmaps.
 Whatever works for you.